chintans1/bento-cash/readme.md

 - [ ] store simple fin auth details in context
   - [ ] move towards maybe only storing LM API key and simple FIN auth in context
 - [x] add new tab for SimpleFin base
-- [ ] allow pulling data from SimpleFin
+- [x] allow pulling data from SimpleFin
-  - [ ] store this pulled data locally
+  - [x] store this pulled data locally
-  - [ ] allow this stored data to be mapped manually to LM
+  - [x] allow this stored data to be mapped manually to LM
-  - [ ] push the mapped data to LM
+  - [x] push the mapped data to LM
 - [ ] build out the transaction component more
 - [x] show accounts view, all balances at once
 - [x] calculate net worth at the time with balance sum
 - [ ] improve styling
 - [ ] store last date of import transactions
 - [ ] beta on testflight
+= [ ] need to sync simplefin accounts with lunch money

 we have a provider, allows update of app state itself when updating app state, we need to take in a new API token